 In the courtroom, it's important to have an advocating fighting on your behalf.

 It's important to understand that judges love their jobs.
 They are people, just like the rest of us.
 So, they're not going to do something that jeopardizes their work, or that subjects them to criticism from the public or the District Attorney.
 Overall, judges lean toward the prosecution, because they know the DA is a powerful force when it's time for a retention vote.
 The District Attorney represents the state of Colorado, so judges view DA's as representing the interests of the voters – the voters who decide if the judge can keep his job.
 Judges are concerned about criticism from the media and the public.
 The media can report a decision a judge makes, and then if that person re-offends, the judge's career could be hurt.
 So, they often consult outside, professional sources to confirm their decisions, such as probation, or other psychologists or professionals.
 Then, if there is a backlash from a sentencing decision, the judge can say he relied on the opinion of various professionals.

 Get Help Now

-If you've been charged with a crime, be smart, exercise your right to remain silent, and contact an experienced criminal defense attorney at O'Malley and Sawyer, LLC for a free consultation at 303-830-0880.
+If you've been charged with a crime, be smart, exercise your right to remain silent, and contact an experienced criminal defense attorney at Sawyer Legal Group, LLC for a free consultation at 303-830-0880.
 Together, we can protect your future.

 Request a Free Consultation